nt-hn/voice-assistant/README.md

 ## Usage

-ask what time is it
-returns the current time
+ask what time is it and it returns the current time

 ## Contributing